 We may need to raise additional capital in the future to further scale and expand our business.
 We may raise additional funds through the issuance of equity, equity-related or debt securities, or through obtaining credit from government or financial institutions.
-The fact that NaaS has a limited operating history means there is limited historical data for us to project the demand for our products and services in the future.
-As a result, our future capital requirements may be uncertain and actual capital requirements may be different from what we currently anticipate.
-Our ability to obtain the necessary financing to carry out our business plan is subject to a number of factors, including general market conditions and investor acceptance of our business plan.
-These factors may make the timing, amount, terms and conditions of such financing unattractive or unavailable to us.
 There is no certainty that additional funds will be available on favorable terms when required, or at all.
 If additional funds cannot be obtained when needed, our financial condition, results of operations, business and prospects could be materially and adversely affected.
 If we raise funds through the issuance of debt securities or through loan arrangements, the terms of which could require significant interest payments, contain covenants that restrict our business, or other unfavorable terms.
 In addition, to the extent we raise funds through the sale of additional equity securities, our shareholders would experience additional dilution.